tris203/hawtkeys.nvim/README.md

 :Hawtkeys
 ```

-This will allow you to search keybinds as below:
+This will allow you to search key binds as below:

 ![demo](https://github.com/tris203/hawtkeys.nvim/assets/18444302/3e2d0851-4c6d-480f-97a0-a4112d0a6923)